evkx/evkx.github.io/content/models/audi/q6_e-tron/q6_e-tron_performance/_index.md

 ## Performance

 The Audi Q6 e-tron performance offers modest performance with a maximum power of 240 kW (326 hp / 322 bhp) and a total torque of 485 Nm (358 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.7 seconds and has a top speed of210 km/h (131 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.7 seconds and has a top speed of 210 km/h (131 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging